 From now on, the device operates, takes the measurements and saves them in the memory.
+Once the startup is finished, the LEDs will blink as described in the Product overview chapter.

 Configuration

 Configuration with Efento Cloud

 Efento Cloud is a platform that receives and stores all the data collected by the loggers.
 On Efento Cloud you can preview all the measurements, export them as a PDF or CSV report and set up notifications.
 The key functions of Efento Cloud platform are: